 The news of her death spread quickly among the members of her spiritual family around the world, who were united in prayer.

-Some pre-recorded words spoken by Chiara resounded through the crowd: “At the end of time, when the Work of Mary is prepared in its compact unity to appear before the forsaken and risen Jesus, I would like it to be able to say: On your day, my God, I shall come to you. . . .
+Chiara’s Cause of Beatification was opened on January 27, 2015.
+His words always resound: “At the end of time, when the Work of Mary is prepared in its compact unity to appear before the forsaken and risen Jesus, I would like it to be able to say: On your day, my God, I shall come to you. . . .
 I shall come to you, my God. . . . with my wildest dream fulfilled: to bring you the world in my arms.
 That all may be one!”